adadouche/esigelec-ue-lsp/TP/05 - Setup your cluster for MapReduce.md

 yarn --config $HADOOP_HOME/etc/hadoop-slave-3-nm --daemon stop nodemanager
 ```

-You can check that your HDFS & Yarn processes are stopped using the following command which should return no results:
+You can check that your HDFS & YARN processes are stopped using the following command which should return no results:

 ```sh
 jps | grep -E 'Node|Manager'$